 One of Derald's coworkers who also worked part-time at a local funeral home, offered to help us.
 He told Derald that the body had been identified as Mike (the body hadn’t actually been identified at that time, but we didn’t know it) and that he was informed that the fire was an accident and Mike just didn’t make it out.
 Mike was in the wrong place at the wrong time.
-Charles Thomas made arrangements to have Mike transported to the funeral home where he worked.
+The people who set the fire didn't know Mike was there.
+Charles Thomas made arrangements to have Mike's body transported to the funeral home where he worked.
 He suggested a cremation would be best since the body was burned beyond recognition.

 After the memorial service, I began searching the newspapers for more information about the arson.
 There was something about Mike's death that didn't feel right to me.
-The only information we had received was from rumors.
-The people who set the fire didn't know Mike was there.
+The only information we had received so far was from the part time funeral worker and from rumors.

 February 28-March 1, 1981, a long article by A. Jay Higgins, a reporter at the Bangor Daily News, gave me my first information concerning a DEA drug sting that occurred a few hours before Mike's death.
 He also told about a February 17, 1981 arson in Bangor where three other people lost their lives.
 Higgins' article was ten days after the drug sting and Mike's death.
-Mike's father had read the earlier article on the morning of the 25th that said a man was seen leaving arson area through the woods but it said nothing about a DEA drug bust.
-In Higgins article reported the DEA drug sting but said nothing about the man seen leaving the area through the woods.
+Mike's father had read the earlier article on the morning of the 25th that said a man was seen leaving the arson area through the woods but it said nothing about a DEA drug bust.
+In Higgins article he reported the DEA drug sting but said nothing about the man seen leaving the area through the woods.

 After being told this, I immediately contacted the Maine State Police (MSP).
 I was referred to Detective Ralph Pinkham.
 He told me that Percy Sargent, one of the men arrested in the drug bust sent a call to have Mike taken care of.
 He said he believed Lionel Cormier set the fire and that Paul Pollard was the man seen fleeing the arson fire.
 He said Pollard was a half-brother to Lionel Cormier and that Pollard would have died too if he hadn’t escaped.
 He said when they had more information that he would contact me.

 Pinkham told me to come to District Attorney David Cox's Office in Bangor for this meeting.
-Mike's attorney had also had Derry and I come to Cox's office to talk to us about Mike's request for help to turn himself in to the authorities.
+Derry and I had also gone to Cox's office to talk to Mike's attorney about Mike's request for help to turn himself in to the authorities.
 I didn't know at that time that Mike's murder had happened in Hancock county, out of Cox's jurisdiction.
 The drug bust that occurred a couple of hours before Mike's murder was in Penobscot County, Cox's jurisdiction.
 I just blindly went to Cox's office for the meetings.

 Pinkham had another detective with him by the name of Barry Shuman.
 Shuman did the talking and he said that there was no new information and they didn’t know who set the fire because no one would talk.
 I turned to Pinkham and asked him about what he had told me about Lionel Cormier and Percy Sargent.
 Pinkham looked me in the face and denied what he had told me and Shuman threatened me with charges.
 He said I could be charged for knowing where my son was and not reporting it.
 I said if I had known where Mike was I wouldn't have left him lying under a pile of burned fire rubble for six days.

-May 28, 1981, three months and 4 days after Mike's body was found buried under a pile of six-day old burned fire rubble our local newspaper reported that Penobscot County DA David Cox had started proceedings against us for bonds we had on our murdered son, which was our home.
+May 28, 1981, three months and 4 days after Mike's body was found buried under a pile of six-day old burned fire rubble our local newspaper reported that Penobscot County DA David Cox had started proceedings against us for bonds we had on Mike, which was our home.
 In one article it was reported that Daryl (his name is Derald) Cochran's attorney was Jerome Goldsmith.
 We had no attorney and had never heard of the man.

 DA Cox's default charge against us occurred approximately two months after my meeting with the detectives at Cox's office, and three months after Mike’s murder.
 Cox didn’t take in to account that Mike did appear in court and was sentenced before he escaped from an armed officer.
 I had never met Cox and didn’t realize the animosity he had toward me.
-If I had, I wouldn’t have gone to his office to meet Shuman and Pinkham—and I wouldn’t have gone to his office with my oldest son, Derry, to speak with Mike's attorney about Mike's request for help to turn himself in to the authorities.
+If I had, I wouldn’t have gone to his office to meet Shuman and Pinkham—and I wouldn’t have gone to his office with Derry to speak with Mike's attorney about Mike's request for help to turn himself in to the authorities.